 Blend together Dijon mustard, garlic, chili flakes, ground cumin, salt, lemon peel, lemon juice into a smooth paste.
 A small spice blender is required here since the quantity of ingredients is quite less.
 If you don’t have one, it makes sense to multiply the recipe, make a big batch and freeze the leftovers.
 Once you make this baked fish, you may get addicted to it and the frozen stuff will be used up in no time!

-Brush the fish steaks with lemon mustard glaze and sprinkle some cilantro on top.
+Brush the fish steaks (or fillet) with the lemon mustard paste and sprinkle some cilantro on top.

 Baking the fish steaks

 Place the fish steaks on a sheet pan or baking dish in a single layer.
 Bake for 20 to 25 minutes.
 Check for doneness in the middle part of the steak.
 It should flake apart easily.
 Let the baked fish stand for 5 minutes.
 Devour!